CGrahamS/lifecollage-java-api/README.md

 #KrashidBuilt - Template

-KrashidBuilt Java Jetty Gradle Microservice
+Lifecollage API Java Jetty Gradle Microservice
 =========================================

 This is a simple REST api to interact with user data through CRUD